The activities of the Reserve Bank of Australia are overseen by the following boards and committees.

 The Payments System Board is responsible for payments system policy.
 The Governor is also Chairman of the Payments System Board.
 The Assistant Governor (Financial System) is Deputy Chairman.

 The Audit Committee is a committee of the Reserve Bank Board.
-It is chaired by John Akehurst, a non-executive member of the Reserve Bank Board.
+Its membership comprises two non-executive members of the Reserve Bank Board and two external members.
+The Committee is chaired by John Akehurst, a non-executive member of the Reserve Bank Board.

 Risk Management Committee